adriens/chocolatey-api/README.md

 /packages/{package}
 ```

-To only get the `nuspec` datas from a given version (not the latest) :
+To only get the `nuspec` datas from a given version (not necessarly the latest) :

 ```
 /packages/{package}/nuspec